 Compensation:

-- Our starting minimum wage is based on the Living Wage calculated for a household with 2 working adults, no children in the Burlington metro area.
-That is currently $16.91.
+- FYI: Our farm’s starting minimum wage is based on the Living Wage calculated for a household with 2 working adults, no children in the Burlington metro area.
+That is currently $17.99.

 - Wages are reevaluated regularly based on employees’ income goals